 We also are required by law to provide you with this notice of our legal duties and the privacy practices that we maintain in our practice concerning your IIHI.
 By federal and state law, we must follow the terms of the notice of privacy practices that we have in effect at the time.

-OBSTETRICS & GYNOCOLOGY OF ATLANTA a subsidiary of ATLANTA WOMEN’S HEALTH GROUP, P.C.
+OBSTETRICS & GYNECOLOGY OF ATLANTA a subsidiary of ATLANTA WOMEN’S HEALTH GROUP, P.C.

 Understanding Your Health Record/Information